Kerr08/airpollution/README.md

 ## The basic info
 - Multi-time step prediction of future PM2.5 data using collected historical data.
 - LSTM and Transformer methods are used respectively to compare performance after iterative training and optimization.
+- Pm25Transformer.py is the code used to train.